codee-com/open-catalog/Checks/PWR052/README.md

 conditions at runtime.
 Typically, minimizing the computational overhead of multithreading is the biggest challenge to speedup the code.

->**Note**
+> [!NOTE]
->Executing sparse reduction loops using multithreading incurs an overhead due to
+> Executing sparse reduction loops using multithreading incurs an overhead due to
->the synchronization needed to avoid race conditions and ensure the correctness
+> the synchronization needed to avoid race conditions and ensure the correctness
->of the code.
+> of the code.
 Note appropriate data scoping of shared and private variables is
->still a must.
+> still a must.

 ### Code example